kolzchut/mediawiki-extensions-Donation/README.md

 https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension

 ## Usage
-Module `ext.donation.modal` will be added to every page, available as `mw.donation.modal`.
+- Module `ext.donation.modal` will be added to every page, available as `mw.donation.modal`.
 It can start a modal with the donation form by calling `mw.donation.modal.show()`.
 Any element with the `.donationBtn` class will also the trigger the same.

+- You can use the parser function `{{#DonationForm:}}` to add the donation form anywhere on the page.

+- You can also load module `ext.donation.form` yourself, and initialize the form with `mw.donation.form.init()`.
+It has an optional parameter for a selector - if none is passed, it will bind to `#bodyContent`.

 ## Configuration
 - `$wgDonationTranzilaTerminalName`: Tranzila terminal name